LRSORRENTI/Data-Structures-Algorithms/05_Recursion/00_Overview.md

 Recursion is a process or function that calls itself until a base case is satisfied

+Every recursive function needs a base case, this defines when to stop the recursive function call

 Sometimes it can be a more effective alternative to iteration, and in this section we'll learn how to identify problems that would be good candidates for recursion to solve

 ## The Call Stack